CAP administers High School/Cegep Prize Examinations in the provinces across Canada.

 The exam will be distributed to the schools in each province by provincial coordinators.
 These will be responsible for collecting the papers, marking the multiple-choice section and forwarding the eligible papers on to the national markers.
 They will also be responsible for distributing their provincial prizes and notifying the National CAP office about this.

 A well-recognized International Syllabus is used for setting the exam: the International Baccalaureate Higher “Core” Curriculum (plus a little geometric optics).
-The emphasis will be on mechanics, optics, electricity and magnetism, and elementary thermodynamics.
+The emphasis will be on mechanics, optics, electricity and magnetism.

 Please remember and remind teachers that the CAP High School Prize Exam is a competition, not a judgment of a student’s classroom performance.
 We are looking for the most skilled, best-educated physics students in Canada.
 Variations are expected from one school to another, both within a province and nationally.